Google Analytics tags

 What is that buzzing behind the dash?

-This should eliminate the source of the buzzing sound coming from behind the dash that some find irritating.
+Doing the above should eliminate the source of the buzzing sound coming from behind the dash that some find irritating.
 The lint will return over time so some have found ways to cover it with filter material eliminating the root cause of the buzzing.
-If cleaning doesn't clear the issue the blower can also be easily replaced with an exact replacement or an aftermarket fan solution that eliminates this problem going forward.
+If cleaning doesn't clear the issue the blower can also be easily replaced with an exact replacement or an aftermarket fan solution that eliminates the noise problem going forward.

 Low cost exact replacement:

 If your sensor blower is non-functional it is a very common Denso 173000 series part number.
-If you make an internet or eBay search "Denso 173000" you will find any number of blowers of an identical design with various brackets for about $50 to $75 vs the Porsche part number that is prohibitively expensive.
-The bracket can be swapped out and in some cases the plug with the one on the failed blower in your car and you are good to go.
+If you make an internet or eBay search "Denso 173000" you will find any number of blowers of an identical design with various brackets for about $50 to $75 vs the Porsche part number which is prohibitively expensive.
+The bracket can be swapped out, and in some cases, the plug, with the one on the failed blower in your car and you are good to go.

 Aftermarket fix: